reachvivek/Login-System/README.md

 A Complete User Login System with User Registration, Verification and Forgot Password Option.

 -> Create a database named "user-verification" in your phpmyadmin.  </br>
--> Add table users with following columns "user_id", "name", "email", "verified", "token" and "password" with properties "int", "varchar", "varchar", "tinyint", "varchar", and "varchar".  </br>
+-> Create table "users" with following columns "user_id", "name", "email", "verified", "token" and "password" with properties "int", "varchar", "varchar", "tinyint", "varchar", and "varchar".  </br>
 **NOTE: "user_id" has the attribute AUTO INCREMENT and is to be set as the PRIMARY KEY. "email" has the attribute UNIQUE.**  </br>
--> Add table resetpwd with following columns "resetId", "resetEmail", "resetSelector", "resetToken" and "resetExpires" with properties "int", "varchar", "varchar", "varchar", and "varchar".  </br>
+-> Create table "resetpwd" with following columns "resetId", "resetEmail", "resetSelector", "resetToken" and "resetExpires" with properties "int", "varchar", "varchar", "varchar", and "varchar".  </br>
 **NOTE: "resetId" has the attribute AUTO INCREMENT and is to be set as the PRIMARY KEY.**  </br>

 ![Loading...](https://i.ibb.co/qBxkdnd/Screenshot-2019-08-23-at-1-32-16-PM.png)